jermp/psds/README.md

 	  We use SIMD during the Sum query to compute prefix sums on both L and B.

+4. ##### Fenwick tree

 5. ##### Truncated Fenwick trees

-	We divide S into blocks of size 256.
-Then the k = ceil(n / 256) blocks become the leaves of a fenwick tree.
-Thus we use a Fenwick tree truncated as soon as we reduced the range down to 256.
-The leaves use the node's implementations already developed for the segment trees.
+	We divide S into blocks of size *k*.
+Then the ceil(*n* / *k*) blocks become the leaves of a fenwick tree.
+Thus we use a Fenwick tree truncated as soon as we reduced the range down to *k*.
 The nodes of the Fenwick tree will store the prefix sums of the blocks.

 6. ##### Blocked Fenwick trees